orbisgis/h2gis/docs/dev/ST_ShortestPathTree.md

 ### Examples

 {% highlight mysql %}
--- Prepare example data.
-We give an illustration of the graph this -- represents below.
+-- In the following examples, we will use the geometrical data below -- as input.
+We give an illustration of the graph this represents -- below.
 DROP TABLE IF EXISTS INPUT;
 CREATE TABLE INPUT(THE_GEOM LINESTRING,
                    ID INT AUTO_INCREMENT PRIMARY KEY,